 We’ve all heard about the highly creative person with significant mental illness –Vincent Van Gogh being one of the most studied examples.
 But beware this myth, says Prof. Berk.
 The reality is that ‘people who have mental illness tend not to be particularly productive when they are very unwell, and they tend to be more productive when they are stable.’

 Indeed Van Gogh was unable to paint during most of his unwell periods.
 It was when he had recovered from these episodes that he was at his most productive.

 ‘Creativity is generally greatly aided by good mental health,’ says Prof. Berk.
 It’s when we’re in a state of health that we’re best able to draw on our creative juices.

-Some have argued that there is a link between bipolar and creativity, inasmuch as the genetic vulnerability of the illness carries a benefit of creativity.
-However, says Prof. Berk, ‘it’s also true that some people who do badly at school are more likely to develop bipolar.’
+Some have argued that there is a link between bipolar and creativity, considering that the genetic vulnerability of the illness carries a benefit of creativity.
+However, Prof. Berk says, ‘It’s also true that some people who do badly at school are more likely to develop bipolar.’
 So the jury is still out.

 But not when it comes to the positive impact of creativity on mental health.
 So stay active and engaged, set some goals (but not too many) and be on your way to a productive and meaningful life.

 Subscribe for a regular dose of technology, innovation, culture and personal development.